isabellwaas/PlanetsOfOurSolarSystem/README.md

 <br><br>

 ## Testing
 The graphic should run on macOS and Windows.
-However, I have only tested it on macOS so far and published a release for this operating system.
+However, I have only tested it manually on macOS so far and published a release for this operating system.
 <br><br>

 ## Data